AMontilla8/Kitsu-Anime-Accordion/README.md

 ## Kitsu-Anime-Accordion

-This is my First website with an Accordian Style and fetching from an Api to Display its Contect.
+This is my First website with an Accordian Style and Javascript implimentent, also fetching from an Api to Display its Contect.

 ## Getting Started